yahanz/Final_Project/README.md

 After we generate times from truncated normal distributions, we would round them into integers.

 ## Hypothesis or hypotheses before running the simulation:
+The wait time and break time may follow normal distribution.

+The barista B may have more break time.

 ## Analytical Summary of your findings: (e.g. Did you adjust the scenario based on previous simulation outcomes?
 What are the management decisions one could make from your simulation's output, etc.)